xdevplatform/search-tweets-ruby/README.md

 + Works with:
 	+ Premium Search Tweets: 30-day API
 	+ Enterprise 30-Day Search API
+	+ Enterprise Full-Archive API
-	+ Enterprise Full-Archive API+ Can manage an array of filters, making requests for each.
++ Can manage an array of filters, making requests for each.
 + Returns total count for entire request period.
 + Supports flexible ways to specify search period.
 E.g., ```-s 7d``` specifies the past week.
 Other patterns such as ```YYYY-MM-DD HH:mm```, standard Twitter ISO timestamps, and the enterprise ```YYYYMMDDhhmm``` pattern are also supported.
 + Writes to files or standard out.
 When writing files, one file is written for every API response.
 File names are based on query syntax, and are serialized.
 (Writing to a datastore... coming soon?)